claw726/AegisManager/README.md

 ### Step 3: Verify the Application
 After running the container, you can verify that your frontend application is running by accessing [https://localhost:8080](https://localhost:8080) in your web browser.
 You should see your Vue.js application up and running.

+> Get an error stating that the certificate is invalid?
+Go to `advanced` and click `accept anyways`

 ## License
 This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.